Site icon Joey is a Traveler

 Killarney Town

 The downtown area is very walkable, with lots of great restaurants, cafés, festivals, and shops, and some even have locally handmade gems!
 There’s also a craft brewery.
-Don’t hesitate to turn into the narrow sideroads next to the main streets, because you might find something really unexpected!
+Don’t hesitate to turn into the narrow side roads next to the main streets, because you might find something really unexpected!

 After a busy day of exploring, you deserve to kick off the evening at one of Killarney’s pubs with a pint and some awesome (local) live music!
 In our experience, Irish people are very sociable and open minded, so there’s a good chance you’ll make some new friends!

 Killarney is very popular with tourists during the summer months, but is open for tourism all year round.
-So if you want to miss the crowds, you should visit during the shoulder season (spring or fall).
+So if you want to avoid the crowds, you should visit during the shoulder season (spring or fall).

 Where to Stay in Killarney, Ireland